Patricia Routledge: Personal life

 Routledge never married and had no children.
 In a 2001 interview with The Telegraph, she said, "I didn't make a decision not to be married and not to be a mother.
 Life just turned out like that because my involvement in acting was so total."
 In the same interview, she admitted to having an affair with a married man in her late 20s and another affair with the director of a play she was in years later.

 Routledge settled in Chichester in 2000 and was a regular churchgoer at Chichester Cathedral.
 In 2020, she helped raise £10,000 towards the restoration of the cathedral's roof.
 She was a patron of the Beatrix Potter Society and Keswick's Theatre by the Lake.
+She was also an ambassador of Kidney Research UK.

 She was a close friend of Betty Boothroyd, a Labour Party MP and Speaker of the House of Commons, and her cover of "Climb Ev'ry Mountain" was played at Boothroyd's funeral in March 2023.

+Death and tributes

 Death

-Routledge died on 3 October 2025 at the age of 96 at Wellington Grange Care Home in Chichester.
+Routledge died in her sleep at her home in Chichester on 3 October 2025 aged 96.
+Her funeral was held at Chichester Cathedral on 5 November, followed by cremation at Chichester Crematorium.

+Tributes

 Tributes to her were paid by BBC director of comedy Jon Petrie, who described her as an actor of "remarkable range" and her role in Keeping Up Appearances as "one of the most iconic performances in British comedy", adding that she "made millions laugh and left a legacy that will always be remembered with gratitude and admiration".

 Keeping Up Appearances creator Roy Clarke said that he was "sorry, as sure as so many people would be, to hear of [her death]" and that it was "a fortunate coincidence to find [his] scripts in the hands of such an accomplished actor".
 Routledge said of the afterlife: "When I approach the pearly gates, I'd like to hear a champagne cork popping, an orchestra tuning up and the sound of my mother laughing."
-Her funeral was held at Chichester Cathedral on 5 November 2025.